rschapiro/Portfolio/content/goals.md

 - make animations run and control them when triggered by controller inputs
 - design custom hand poses for grabbing different 3D objects in a Unity project
 - write my own scripts from the ground up
+- use the animator together with animations imported from Blender, to trigger animations and change animation states

 ### Competences
 *"I am able to..."*